micrometer-metrics/micrometer/README.md

 Micrometer is the instrumentation library underpinning Spring Boot 2's metrics collection.

-Micrometer is built using JDK8.
+Micrometer requires JDK 8 or later to build.

 ## Supported versions